 Weekly Cumulative All-Cause Mortality

-These charts shows the weekly cumulative excess mortality from all-causes for the United States and its states over time.
+These charts shows the weekly percentage excess mortality (age-adjusted, US Std.
+Pop.) for the United States and its states over time.

 Yearly, All Causes, Age-Adjusted (US Standard Population 2000)

 Excess Mortality is deaths per 100,000 residents.
 The baseline is calculated as the pre-pandemic average of 2015-2019 adjusted for the linear trend (linear regression).
 The figures for all age groups, are suitable for comparison between states, as they do normalize for a common age structure of a population using the US Standard Population 2000 age table.